Slow Business Processing

 Advantages

-Can directly return data to the client.
+Can return data directly to the client

 Disadvantages

-Cannot handle a sudden influx of requests.
+Cannot handle sudden surges of requests

 Implementation Steps